 - Objective 1.
 To link individuals with services that support mental health and substance use recovery.
 Grant-funded individuals will assist individuals accessing disability income benefit programs (SSI/SSDI) by linking with SAMHSA's SSI/SSDI Outreach, Access, and Recovery Technical Assistance Center (SOAR-TA).
 SOAR is intended to assist individuals with mental illness and substance use disorders who are experiencing or are at risk of homelessness access disability benefits to help them in their recovery. - Objective 2.
 To assist in building up recovery assets.
 The proposed project will assist participants obtain their GED, facilitate their enrollment in colleges, universities, or training programs.
-It will also link them with Vocational Rehabilitation and link them with recovery support services that provide employment coaching.
+It will also link them with Vocational Rehabilitation and link them with recovery support services that provide employment coaching. - Objective 3.

-• Objective 3.
 To link individuals with community resources to support their recovery.
 Grant-funded staff, particularly Peer Support Specialists will link individuals with resources such as AA and other recovery support organizations.

 Goal 4.
 To establish a continuous quality improvement system for the project that will assess performance using measures that will be collected by the project.
 The proposed project will collect data using instruments required by the FOA at baseline and at regular intervals.
-Data will be analyzed and findings presented to project staff and the Advisory Committee to assess how the project has performed in meeting its goals and objectives.
+Data will be analyzed and findings presented to project staff to assess how the project has performed in meeting its goals and objectives.
 Implementation will be modified based on results.
 Data will drive the plan for continuous quality improvement of the project.

 - Objective 1.
 To collect baseline data.
 Project staff will collect baseline data using required and other instruments. - Objective 2.
 To collect data at regular intervals.
 Project staff will collect follow-up data using required and other instruments. - Objective 3.
-To analyze data and present results at least monthly to project staff and at least monthly to the Advisory Committee.
-Evaluators will analyze data and present results to project staff and the Advisory committee at regular meetings.
-The proposed project plans to involve participants and family members in the interpretation of findings and presentation of reports at regular meetings of the Advisory Committee and at local and national conferences. - Objective 4.
+To analyze data and present results at least monthly to project staff Evaluators will analyze data and present results to project staff at regular meetings.
+The project plans to involve participants and family members in the interpretation of findings and presentation of reports at regular meetings and at local and national conferences. - Objective 4.
 To participate in the national evaluation.
 Project staff at the state and local level will conduct interviews and collect data as required by the national evaluation.
 The proposed project will develop an agreement with provider organizations and a plan to report to the Secretary of Health and Human Services data on performance measures to evaluate outcomes and facilitate evaluations across participating projects as required the FOA.